 Waller is a very small city located in the state of Texas.
 With a population of 2,522 people and two constituent neighborhoods, Waller is the 574th largest community in Texas.

 Waller is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Waller is a city of sales and office workers, managers, and service providers.
-There are especially a lot of people living in Waller who work in management occupations (14.58%), sales jobs (13.75%), and office and administrative support (12.99%), and management occupations (8.60%).
+Overall, Waller is a city of sales and office workers, service providers, and managers.
+There are especially a lot of people living in Waller who work in sales jobs (15.14%), office and administrative support (12.99%), and management occupations (8.60%).

-The per capita income in Waller in 2010 was $23,763, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
-This equates to an annual income of $95,052 for a family of four.
+The per capita income in Waller in 2010 was $20,718, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $82,872 for a family of four.
 However, Waller contains both very wealthy and poor people as well.

-Waller is a very ethnically-diverse city.
+Waller is an extremely ethnically-diverse city.
 The people who call Waller home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Waller residents report their race to be White, followed by Black or African-American.
 Waller also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 24.69% of the city’s residents.
-Important ancestries of people in Waller include English, Irish, Czech, and Polish.
+People of Hispanic or Latino origin account for 25.66% of the city’s residents.
+Important ancestries of people in Waller include English, Scottish, Irish, and Czech.

 The most common language spoken in Waller is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Slavic languages.